-After reading the stories at myalsremissionstory.blogspot.com and nequals2.com and reading many publications showing the major role of inflammation on ALS progression, I used Dexamethasone for two months this summer.
+After reading the posts at myalsremissionstory.blogspot.com and nequals2.com and reading many publications showing the major role of inflammation on ALS progression, I used Dexamethasone for two months in the summer of 2014.
 My spasticity was significantly reduced, which had been my most prominent symptom.
 I could move my muscles much easier, climb up/down stairs faster.
 Life was much easier when compared to the previous months.
 I could also talk without any difficulty, which i have noticed in the first few days of my Dexamethasone usage.
-I was getting 4mg Dexamethasone.
+I was getting 4 mg Dexamethasone.
 After I started tapering the dosage to find a safer therapeutic dose, I felt that my ALS symptoms started to return again.
 Most notably, spasticity, hyperreflexia, fasicculations, hypertonia returned back shortly.
 After returning to the start dose, my symptoms were significantly reduced again.
-I find it very awkward that although inflammation plays such a major role in ALS, supperted by many scientific publications, there is no any recent study that test corticosteroids for ALS (at least I couldn’t find any).
+I find it very awkward that, although inflammation plays such a major role in ALS, supported by many scientific publications, there is no any recent study that test corticosteroids for ALS (at least I couldn’t find any).
 The only study I could find was from 60s, which tested corticosteroids in a very small group for other neurodegenerative conditions including ALS, and the study had mixed results.

 If you try corticosteroids, you should see the improvements in the first week, if you don’t then they will probably not going to work.
-Surprisingly, it worked for everybody I know who tried it so far.
+Surprisingly, it worked for most of the people I know who tried it so far.
 My neurologist went along with my request, but then he wanted me stop using them as he worried about the side effects, then I got worse, then I started again and felt much better.
-If you try corticosteroids for your condition, you should do it under the medical supervision of your healthcare provider, not your neurologist, as they are unable to observe the positive changes I have been mentioning.
-Use insulin if your glucose levels rises too much, this will also boost your energy levels.
+If you try corticosteroids for your condition, you should do it under the medical supervision of your healthcare provider, not your neurologist, as they are mostly prejudiced to try corticosteroids for ALS.

-I would also like to thank to everyone in ALS.net forum for the vast amount of information they have shared there.
-While in USA, I corrected many things that might be worsening my progression.
-My 5-hydroxyl vitamin D level was quite low.
-It is well known that low vitamin D levels causes all kinds of inflammatory and degenerative conditions.
-I boosted my Vitamin D levels by taking 15000IU D3 supplementation per day, with vitamin K to be safe.
-Now my 25-hydroxyl Vitamin D levels are near the maximum end.
-I also take methyl B12 10000mcg per day as it was shown to significantly speed-up axonal generation on rats.
-As you all know, a recent study shows that all PALS have high free copper levels, which is extremely toxic to motor neurons.
-Mine even came 10 times the average of other PALS.
-Mine lowered by 30% in a week using the protocol explained there, by mainly taking zinc supplement.
 An ALS patient should also get his PVO2 levels monitored regularly.
 PVO2 (venous blood oxygen pressure) PVO2 is usually measured in a hospital environment.
-This is very veryImportant and you will have a hard time getting it done.
-The test is very cheap, your insurance covers it, but it is only done for a specific type of hypoxia called “Histotoxic hypoxia”, which you have as an ALS patient, which is totally ignored by neurologists.
-The higher, the worse for this measurement.
 A healthy person should have a value like 30.
 Mine came 64.
-High PVO2 simply means your cells cannot utilize oxygen, which is vital for ATP production.
-You can lower this value by taking hyperbaric oxygen therapy daily, which forces oxygen into cells.
+High PVO2 simply means your cells cannot utilize enough oxygen, which is vital for ATP production.
+You can lower this value by taking oxygen therapy daily, or some drugs, which forces oxygen into cells.
 Another thing that is typically ignored by neurologists is your ANA (anti- nuclear antibodies), which usually comes positive for ALS patients when there is autoimmunity involved.
-What confuses neurologists in the titer that those antibodies are found, which is usually much lower when compared to Rheumatoid arthritis or systemic lupus, which should be expected as the number of motoneurons is always much less in numbers compared to other potentially inflammable nuclei (e.g. Total number of joint nuclei).
-But this is unfortunately again beyond neurologists understanding or comprehension, and positive ANA remain as a clear biomarker of your motoneurons are slowly being attacked and killed.
-I also used an anti-fungal medicine called Voriconazole, as it was reported to work on the ALS patients in the patent, which you should read from start to end.:http://www.google.com/patents/WO2008021970A2?cl=en.
+What confuses neurologists in the titer that those antibodies are found, which is usually much lower when compared to rheumatoid arthritis or systemic lupus, which should be expected as the number of motor neurons is always much less in numbers compared to other potentially inflammable nuclei (e.g. Total number of joint nuclei).
+But this is unfortunately again beyond neurologists understanding or comprehension, and positive ANA remain as a clear biomarker of your motor neurons are slowly being attacked and killed.
 As many of you do, I used all sorts of supplements.
 However, none of those together had any positive effect on me until I started corticosteroids again.
-Before starting corticosteroids, I have been following a strict Paleo diet for the last month, which I am well enough and no longer following now.
-Compared to my previous corticosteroids attempt between July-September, this time things were much better.
-All my upper-motor-neuron signs disappeared more rapidly, and twitching is almost totally gone (maybe %1 of what it was before).
-Currently I am on 3.75 Dexamethasone and 15 mg Prednisolone.